 How to Make Blueberry Streusel Muffins

 Blueberry Streusel Muffins are super easy to make.
-First, make the batter as you would a regular muffin recipe.
+Firstly, make the batter as you would a regular muffin recipe.
 Leave out about 1/2 a cup of blueberries so you can place them on top of the muffins in the muffin tin.

-Next, prepare the streusel mixture and press it into the muffins.
+Then, prepare the streusel mixture and press it into the muffins.